 - Background width: Select from various options to control the width of the background and content placed in this section.
 The full width options will not have any effect if a sidebar menu is present on the page.

-- Override block padding: Override the default value set by your theme that controls how much space to pad around blocks in this section.
+- Override column spacing settings: Override the default value set by your theme that controls how much space to pad around between columns in the section.

 Please note that many of these section options are designed only to work with the unmodified Tiger theme.
 They may not behave as expected if WDS created a custom theme for your site or if your site has CSS modifications.

 Editing and Removing Sections